 "It is very fulfilling to set up a legacy of support for a new generation of knowledgeable leaders who will provide the research and scholarship necessary to meet the growing needs of our state's and our nation's diverse student population," said Colbert.

-Click to learn more about deferred charitable gift annuities at Chapman University.
-For more personal service and a customized illustration of how a deferred gift annuity could work for you, contact David B. Moore (M.A.
+Click to learn more about including Chapman University as a beneficiary of your will or living trust.
+For more personal service, contact David B. Moore (M.A.
 '09), assistant vice president for legacy planning, at (714) 516-4590 or email@example.com.